Sith: Darth Sion

 Darth Sion, also known as the Lord of Pain, is an antagonist in Star Wars: Knights of the Old Republic II – The Sith Lords.
-Alongside Darth Nihilus, he served as one of Traya's apprentices, until ultimately betraying her and driving her into exile.
-Sion managed to achieve immortality by calling on his pain, anger and hatred every time he was facing certain death, at the expense of all-consuming agony, which also led to his extremely disfigured appearance.
+Alongside Darth Nihilus, he served as one of Traya's apprentices until ultimately betraying her and driving her into exile.
+Sion managed to achieve immortality by calling on his pain, anger, and hatred every time he was facing certain death, at the expense of all-consuming agony, which also led to his extremely disfigured appearance.
 The player's character eventually defeated Sion, and was then given the option to turn him back to the light side.
-Regardless, upon being shown the price he paid for immortality, Sion finally let go of his hate and allowed himself to die permanently.
+Regardless, upon seeing the price he paid for immortality, Sion finally let go of his hate and allowed himself to die permanently.

 Darth Nihilus

 Darth Nihilus, also known as the Lord of Hunger, is an antagonist in Star Wars: Knights of the Old Republic II – The Sith Lords.
-Alongside Darth Sion, he served as one of Traya's apprentices, until ultimately betraying her and driving her into exile.
+Alongside Darth Sion, he served as one of Traya's apprentices until ultimately betraying her and driving her into exile.
 Nihilus imbued his dark soul into his mask and robes and had the power to drain the life force out of any living thing.
 Following the betrayal of his master, Nihilus used the might of the Sith Armada not to conquer planets, but to contain them so that he could "feed" off the Force energy of each planet's lifeforms, wiping planets of life.
 However, Nihilus was later drawn out and tricked into launching an attack on Telos, believing it to contain the last Jedi.
-The Exile confronted Nihilus on his ship, and Nihilus was killed either after his former slave Visas sacrificed herself due to their shared link in the Force, or after his attempt to feast on the Exile's connection to the Force backfired and weakened him.
-Despite his death, Nihilus' soul would continue to live in his mask and robes for millennia to come, as well as inside his own Sith holocron.
+The Exile confronted Nihilus on his ship, and Nihilus was killed either after his former slave Visas sacrificed herself due to their shared link in the Force or after his attempt to feast on the Exile's connection to the Force backfired and weakened him.
+Despite his death, Nihilus's soul would continue to live in his mask and robes for millennia to come, as well as inside his own Sith holocron.